October 30, 2024

 Pro Tip: Mix, wrap, and freeze the dough right away (we suggest a gallon-size resealable freezer bag).
 When ready to use, thaw overnight in the fridge or proof at room temp until doubled in size (3–6 hrs.), then bake as usual!
 You can have donuts ready to go in minutes

 Cover bowl with plastic wrap.
 Let dough rest and hydrate for 45–60 min at room temperature (until doubled).
-Alternatively, cold‑proof up to 24 hours; bring to room temperature ~90 min before use.
+(This could take up to 90 minutes in a colder environment.
+This could take up to two hours.
+(This must happen before we proceed with the rest of the recipe

 Roll Dough: Turn dough onto a floured surface and sprinkle flour on the surface of the dough, gently turning until all surfaces of the dough are covered.
 Roll dough using a floured rolling pin, roll dough into a rectangle, about ½ inch thick.